 Existing surface water monitoring in the Cuyama Basin is extremely limited.
-Existing surface water monitoring in the basin is limited to DWR's California Data Exchange Center (CDEC) program, and monitoring performed by the United States Geological Survey (USGS).
-The only CDEC gages in the Cuyama River watershed are at Lake Twitchell which is downstream of the Cuyama Basin.
-The USGS has two active gages that capture flows in the Cuyama River watershed upstream of Lake Twitchell, as well as four deactivated gages (Figure 1-14).
+Surface water monitoring in the basin is limited to DWR's California Data Exchange Center (CDEC) program, and monitoring performed by the United States Geological Survey (USGS).
+The only CDEC gage in the Cuyama River watershed is at Lake Twitchell, which is downstream of the Cuyama Basin.
+The USGS has two active gages that capture flows in the Cuyama River watershed upstream of Lake Twitchell, as well as four deactivated gages (Figure 1-20).
+The active and deactivated gages in the basin are summarized in Table 1-1.